LAST UPDATED: June 27, 2019

 Top Brands of Trailer Hitches

 As a company that has become associated with quality towing products, it's easy to see why CURT is the first company many people check out when searching for a towing hitch.
 The company offers a good range of traditional hitches, weight distribution hitches, fifth-wheel hitches, gooseneck hitches, and more.
-For a small car or truck, the Class 3 Hitch is a great option to consider.
+For a regular car or truck, the Class 3 Hitch is a great option to consider.